The Difference Between Heat Pumps & Furnaces

 Meanwhile, heat pumps generate heat much differently than furnaces.
 Not only is a heat pump a heater, but it’s also an air conditioner, dehumidifier, and air filter.

 Heat pumps are multi-purpose because they don’t produce heat; they transport heat.
 Heat pumps draw heat from an outdoor unit, even during cold weather, and then transfer that heat into your home.
-In the summer, heat pumps reverse that heating process to cool off your home by removing the warm air from your home and releasing it outside.

 Pros and Cons of Installing a Furnace